wem2017/multi_image_picker/README.md

 <string>Example usage description</string>
 ```

 >**Important** The plugin is written in Swift, so your project needs to have Swift support enabled.
-If you created your project using `flutter create -i swift [projectName]` you are all set.
-If not you can enable Swift support by opening the project with XCode, then choose `File -> New -> File -> Swift File`.
+If you've created the project using `flutter create -i swift [projectName]` you are all set.
+If not, you can enable Swift support by opening the project with XCode, then choose `File -> New -> File -> Swift File`.
 XCode will ask you if you wish to create Bridging Header, click yes.

 The plugin supports Swift Version 4.2.
 Make sure you have this version set in your `Build Settings -> SWIFT_VERSION`